m3rcury6/sci_project/README.md

 # progress on darknet side:
 - having trouble with tutorial... cuda issue:
 - issue with cuda: don't seem to have right architecture or settings. sent a message to stan about this, he mentions that it was not necessary to change any of those settings.
+- sep19,15:00 - was able to get darknet running on webcam data. however, may be a long road to testing with cones. recall, this is with
 # random helpful commands
 - nvidia-smi: outputs basic information about installed nvidia hardware as well as current usage